Complete guide for primary teachers learning and teaching about evolution.

 Jo Horlock, Stuart Naylor and Jo Moules

 A guide to teaching evolution in primary school.
-This book and CD-ROM introduce the ideas behind evolution.
+This book and Pdf resource pack introduces the ideas behind evolution.
 It is perfect for learners in late primary and early secondary.
 This pack has engaging activities for learners and detailed teachers notes.
 There is a chapter with other useful information, such as helpful websites for teaching evolution in primary schools.